EliLangille/Portfolio/README.md

 # Portfolio
-A portfolio to showcase the various programming work that I have done and that I am working on.
+A portfolio to showcase the various programming skills, goals, and projects that I have.

-Languages I am skilled in:
+## Objective
+Short term: Obtain a full-time role involving DevOps or software development work, with room to grow in either of those areas.
+Long term: Become a DevOps Engineer or Back-End Developer.

+## Skills
+This section highlights some of the core languages and tools that I'm working with.

+Skilled in:
-- Python
+- Python, Java
-- HTML
+- GenAI tools
-- CSS
+- Git
-- SQL
+- Microsoft Office

-Languages that I am learning:
-- Java
+- Windows, Mac, Linux

+Familiar with:
+- Web Development (HTML, CSS, JS, REST APIs)
-- C
+- Jira, Confluence
+- C++, shell scripting, SQL

+Learning:
+- GitHub Actions, Jenkins, and other DevOps tools
-- JavaScript
+- Cloud technologies
-- SASS
+- Containerization
-- Rust
+- Go, Rust
-- Go

-Projects:
+## Projects
+Finished:
-- Slime Slicer: A PyGame created during my first semester at NSCC
+- Slime Slicer: A small platform-style PyGame
-- Web Design Tutorials Website: A local website created as a group project during my first semester at NSCC
+- Web Design Tutorials Website: A group project designed to introduce users to Web Design

+Working on:
+- Personal Website: A containerized website about me and my programming work
+- Blackjack Game: A blackjack game with flexible rulesets and lifelike deck and card-counting mechanics